Laura190/ImageAnalysisWorksheets/ValidationAndResults/ValidationAndResults.md

 You can only have one active results window at a time.
 This must be named "Results".
 Other results windows should be renamed.
 You can use IJ.renameResults to do this.
-To make a renamed results window active again, just rename it back to "Results" and rename the previously active window something else
+To make a renamed results window active again, rename the previously active window something else and rename the original window "Results" again.

 # Graphs